Adhikari Confident Police Will Solve Rath Murder Case

 Key Points

-- Suvendu Adhikari expresses confidence in the police investigation into Chandranath Rath's murder.
+- Suvendu Adhikari is confident that the police will solve the murder of his executive assistant, Chandranath Rath.

-- Adhikari states that police have leads and have rounded up some people in connection with the murder.
+- Adhikari stated that the police have leads and have rounded up some people in connection with the murder.

-- A special investigation team (SIT), CID, and forensic teams are involved in the Chandranath Rath murder investigation.
+- CID, forensic, and SIT teams are actively involved in the Chandranath Rath murder investigation.

-- Adhikari criticises the previous TMC government, alleging they previously hindered police investigations.
+- Rath was shot dead by bike-borne assailants near Doltala in Madhyamgram.

 Senior BJP leader Suvendu Adhikari on Thursday expressed confidence that police would solve the murder of his executive assistant Chandranath Rath, saying investigators were "heading in the right direction".